OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-layer2.md

 ## ✅ What’s next?

-Now that you know how Ethereum can scale with Layer 2s, let's explore real-world applications like dApps, NFTs, and stablecoins.
+Now that you know how Ethereum can scale with Layer 2 solutions, next up are the **block explorers**, tools that let you inspect transactions, addresses, and smart contracts on the network.

 ---